FSAI Advice Line Received 3,460 Food Complaints in 2019

-Over 3,400 consumer complaints were handled by the Food Safety Authority of Ireland’s (FSAI) Advice Line in 2017, with over a third of those relating to complaints of unfit food.
-Overall, the 2017 complaints saw an increase of 6% on the 3,200 reported in 2016, with the number of complaints relating to non-display of allergen information up significantly at 42%.
-A considerable increase was also noted among complaints relating to incorrect information on food labels at 17%.
+Over 3,460 consumer complaints were handled by the Food Safety Authority of Ireland’s (FSAI) Advice Line in 2019, with over half of those relating to complaints of unfit food and poor hygiene standards.
+Overall, the 2019 complaints saw a marginal increase on the 3,424 complaints reported in 2018, with the number of reports relating to non-display of allergen information up significantly at 25%.
+A considerable increase was also noted among issues relating to poor hygiene standards at 19% and suspected food poisoning incidents were up 8%.

-The FSAI’s Advice Line also offers advice and information and during 2017, there were 9,576 queries from people working in the food service sector; manufacturers; retailers; researchers; and consultants.
-The most popular queries were regarding legislation on food labelling requirements; requests for FSAI publications, as well as information for new food businesses setting up operations.
+The FSAI’s Advice Line also offers advice and information and during 2019, there were 8,964 queries from people working in the food service sector; manufacturers; retailers; researchers; and consultants.
+Some of the most popular queries were regarding legislation on food labelling requirements; requests for FSAI publications, as well as information for new food businesses setting up operations.

-The FSAI’s Advice Line, supported by a comprehensive website and online publication ordering system are important resources for the food industry to visit and engage with experts for free advice.
+The FSAI Advice Line, supported by a comprehensive website and online publication ordering system are important resources for food businesses to visit and engage with experts for free advice.
 We urge food businesses to take full advantage of the information and support provided to ensure they are meeting their food safety legal requirements.”

-The FSAI Advice Line, which operates from 9am to 5pm weekdays, is manned by trained advisors and food scientists and can be reached at email@example.com or through the ‘make a complaint’ section of the FSAI website.
-The FSAI facebook and Twitter pages are also resources with up-to-the-minute information in relation food safety: www.facebook.com/FSAI and @FSAIinfo.
+The FSAI Advice Line, which operates from 10am to 4pm weekdays, is manned by trained advisors and food scientists and can be reached at email@example.com or through the ‘make a complaint’ section of the FSAI website.
+The FSAI Facebook and Twitter pages are also resources with up-to-the-minute information in relation food safety: www.facebook.com/FSAI and @FSAIinfo.